YAML Tags, Anchors, and Advanced Features with yaml12

 assert isinstance(color, Yaml) and (color.tag, color.value) == ("!color", "red")

-Custom tags bypass the usual scalar typing; the scalar is returned as a string even if it looks like another type.
+The presence of a custom tag bypasses the usual scalar typing: the scalar is returned as a string even if it looks like another type.

 assert parse_yaml("! true") == Yaml(value="true", tag="!")